gusttavocdn/computer_science_with_typescript/src/01_fundamentals/is-alpha/challenge-en.md

+# Instructions

 Write a function called isAlpha that returns true if a string is composed only of letters from the alphabet (lowercase or uppercase, excluding accents).

 The function should be prototyped as follows: